iMoonLab/DeepHypergraph/README.md

 It supports a wide variety of structures like low-order structures (simple graphs, directed graphs, bipartite graphs, etc.), high-order structures (simple hypergraphs, etc.).
 Various spectral-based operations (like Laplacian-based smoothing) and spatial-based operations (like message psssing from domain to domain) are integrated inside different structures.
 It provides multiple common metrics for performance evaluation on different tasks.
 Many state-of-the-art models are implemented and can be easily used for research.
 We also provide various visualization tools for both low-order structures and high-order structures.

-In addition, DHG's `experiments` module (that implements **Auto-ML** upon [Optuna](https://optuna.org)) can help you automatically tune the hyper-parameters of your models in training and easily outperforms the state-of-the-art models.
+In addition, DHG's [https://deephypergraph.readthedocs.io/en/latest/api/experiments.html](dhg.experiments) module (that implements **Auto-ML** upon [Optuna](https://optuna.org)) can help you automatically tune the hyper-parameters of your models in training and easily outperforms the state-of-the-art models.

 * [Hightlights](#highlights)
 * [Installation](#installation)